Skip to main content

 De-risking our digital infrastructure is urgently needed in the current geopolitical situation.
 While the introduction of 5G has sparked the discussion, 5G security risks are just the tip of the iceberg.
 The digital infrastructure that powers essential public and private sector services, supporting vertical applications in transport, energy and water supply, government services, and even military operations, encompasses fixed connectivity, cloud technologies, optical networks, and IP infrastructure – all of which must be secure and trusted.
 The good news: it can be done, as several countries in Europe have shown by introducing measures that ensure that dependency on Chinese technology is not growing and is phased out over time.

-To foster a collaborative and comprehensive understanding of these challenges, the upcoming event brings together officials and experts from different disciplines and countries.
-The focus is on moderated, outcome-oriented discussions.
+To foster a collaborative and comprehensive understanding of these challenges, the event brought together officials and experts from different disciplines and countries.
+The focus was on moderated, outcome-oriented discussions.
 There is an ample supply of public opinions and views of commercial stakeholders in this debate, and the arguments defending the commercial interests of industry and telecom operators are well known.
-For this reason, we will limit participation to officials, experts, and other public stakeholders.
+For this reason, we decided to limit participation to officials, experts, media, and other public stakeholders.

-Participants of the event will have the chance to discuss how to approach the “precautionary measures” given that the consequences of sabotage, data manipulation, or privacy breaches by foreign powers could have catastrophic consequences for our digital societies and economies.
+Participants of the event had the chance to discuss how to approach the “precautionary measures” given that the consequences of sabotage, data manipulation, or privacy breaches by foreign powers could have catastrophic consequences for our digital societies and economies.

-The upcoming event "Beyond 5G - The need for trusted and secure digital infrastructure" co-organized by the German Marshall Fund of the United States (GMF) and the Digital Society Institute (DSI) at ESMT Berlin, aims to provide a fresh impetus to the discussion in Germany, Europe, and beyond.
-The event will be held under the Chatham House rule.
+The event "Beyond 5G - The need for trusted and secure digital infrastructure" co-organized by the German Marshall Fund of the United States (GMF) and the Digital Society Institute (DSI) at ESMT Berlin, aimed to provide a fresh impetus to the discussion in Germany, Europe, and beyond.
+The event was held under the Chatham House rule.

 Speakers and Panelists